-I don’t know about you but the term ‘enchilada sauce’ doesn’t exactly conger up fresh and summery images.
-It mostly makes me think of that dark, musky isle in the already dingy international grocery store where you have to brush the dust off the can before picking it up and throwing it into your cart.
-This off-putting imagery doesn’t happen with all mexican food.
-In fact, tamales conger up wonderful memories of watching my step-mother whipping up several dozen in our kitchen when I was little.
+I don’t know about you but the term ‘enchilada sauce’ doesn’t exactly conjure up fresh and summery images.
+It mostly makes me think of that dark, musky aisle in the already dingy international grocery store where you have to brush the dust off the can before picking it up and throwing it into your cart.
+This off-putting imagery doesn’t happen with all Mexican food.
+In fact, tamales conjure up wonderful memories of watching my step-mother whipping up several dozen in our kitchen when I was little.
 And tacos make me think of fresh grilled pineapple and strong margaritas.
 But I don’t know – there’s something about that enchilada sauce…something about the old-fashioned design on the cans that make me think it’s been on the shelf since that art was in style in the 80s (maybe even 70s?).

 That was until I decided to start making my own.
 And everything changed in the enchilada world for me.
 It doesn’t taste like the enchilada sauce from the can…it taste so much fresher.
 And though it’s not the flavor your tongue is expecting at first, you will glow with the realization that this is how enchilada sauce is supposed to taste.
 Fresh and spicy.
 A little tomatoey, peppery, and full of heat.
 Of course, the amount of heat you’d like to create is up to you.
 Different peppers will result in different spice levels so go ahead and get acquainted with what peppers work for you (okay, so maybe that link is a little over-kill but it’s sort of fun to realize that all these peppers exist..)

 This recipe isn’t challenging but there are lots of little steps – mostly simple ways to remove the outer peels from the tomatoes and peppers to create a creamier sauce.
 Don’t feel discouraged by the wordy directions below – it won’t take long and you’ll have deliciously fresh enchilada sauce in no time!